jsjoeio/learning-roadmap/README.md

 #### Tier 1 - getting started

 * [ ] Course: [Introduction to Computer Science - CS50](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x#!)
-* [ ] Article: Read [Project Specification Documents](http://www.pixelearth.net/pages/project-specification) and get in the habit of including every bit of information it details that makes sense for a project in the README.md or other supporting documentation for your projects
+* [X] ~~Article: Read [Project Specification Documents](http://www.pixelearth.net/pages/project-specification) and get in the habit of including every bit of information it details that makes sense for a project in the README.md or other supporting documentation for your projects~~ **Completed on August 27th, 2018**
 * [ ] Course: [Effective Thinking Through Mathematics](https://www.edx.org/course/effective-thinking-through-mathematics-utaustinx-ut-9-01x)
 * [ ] Book: [Setting Up ES6](https://leanpub.com/setting-up-es6/read)
 * [ ] Project: Build a Survey Form